eggjs/egg-schedule/README.md

 ## Scheduling

-`schedule` is an object that contains one required property, `type`, and optional properties, `{ cron, cronOptions, interval, immediate, disable }`.
+`schedule` is an object that contains one required property, `type`, and optional properties, `{ cron, cronOptions, interval, immediate, disable, env }`.

 ### Cron-style Scheduling